Graciela Rivera: Later years and death

-In 1940, Rivera met Joseph Zumchak, a LTJG in the U.S. Navy stationed in San Juan.
-They married in New York in 1941.

 Legacy

 The city of Ponce has a small park, Parque Graciela Rivera, in Barrio Primero, dedicated to her memory.
 The park has a statue called "Estatua de La Labradora" (Statue of the Farmer Woman).
 The park was rebuilt during the administration of Mayor Francisco Zayas Seijo (2005 - 2009), and dedicated in 2006.
 The park's architect was Juan R. Dalmau Simbolin.
 Estatua de La Labradora, already existed at the location prior to the 2006 rededication of the park.
 Rivera is also recognized at the Park for the Illustrious Ponce Citizens.